 2. The unusual and rapid accumulation of runoff of surface waters from any source.

 Flood Insurance Rate Map (F.I.R.M.).
-An official map of Brookings County or the City of Brookings on which the Federal Insurance Administration has delineated the areas of flood hazard and their potential for flooding.
+The official map of a community on which FEMA has delineated both the special hazard areas and the risk premium zones applicable to the community.
+(Ord 2008-07, 6-24-2008)

+Flood Insurance Study (FIS).
+A book that contains information regarding flooding in a community and is developed in conjunction with the Flood Insurance Rate Map (FIRM).

 Floodway.
 The channel and the adjacent areas that must be reserved in order to meet the minimum requirement of the National Flood Insurance Program of providing for the discharge of the base flood without cumulatively increasing the water surface elevation more than one (1) foot.
 However if there are identifiable flood impacts either upstream or downstream, based upon a scientific engineering study, a more stringent definition of floodway may be justified.
 That definition would include the channel and the adjacent areas that must be reserved in order to provide for the discharge of the base flood without cumulatively increasing the water surface elevation to a point which may result in additional damages to upstream/downstream properties.